 These three words sum up the work of the St. Vincent de Paul Food Pantry.

-We do not ask about the family's race, religion, nationality and so on.
+We are an equal opportunity provider.
 The only requirement to receive help is to have a genuine need and to live within the geographic boundaries of our three parishes.

 We are neighbors going out to help our fellow neighbors.
 When a family is in need, we pair them with a SVDP member.